sjsucmpe272-fall21/PhishBlocker/README.md

  In this project, we propose to build and deploy a machine learning sentiment analysis model that can classify the polarity of the reviews.
 The deployed application would allow users to submit a review for sentiment analysis.
 The polarity of the submitted review will be predicted by our model and displayed as a response.

  3. Approach
- i.
-Build and train a model using the amazon reviews dataset to predict the polarity of reviews. ii.
-Build the app (front-end) that can record sounds. iii.
-Build the back-end that:
+      1. Build and train a model using the amazon reviews dataset to predict the polarity of reviews.
+      2. Build the app (front-end) that allows to submit a review.
+      3. Build the back-end that:
-     a.
-Supports submitting a review for analysis.
+          1. Supports submitting a review for analysis.
-     b.
-Supports sending results of sentiment analysis back to the front end.
+          2. Supports sending results of sentiment analysis back to the front end.

  4. Persona
  Product managers who get insights on how their product is performing based on the feedback from customers.